whitehall: Configurable Document Types

 - 'key': The unique identifier for the document type.
 This is what will be stored in the edition's

-column. - 'schema': The schema for the document type, defined as JSON schema.
-Each schema must have a root schema of the type "object".
+configurable_document_typecolumn. - 'schema': The schema for the document type.
+Each type must have a root schema of the type "object".
+This root object contains the

-- 'associations': The associations for the document type.
+propertiesfor the document type, which map to content blocks in the application. - 'associations': The associations for the document type.
 This is a list of strings that map to a set of association objects in the Rails app.
+All associations are included as concerns on the corresponding edition model (such as

 Content Blocks